No Energy? Fatigue Causes You Haven’t Considered But Must Address NOW

 Modern medicine has found no answers for people who suffer from extreme fatigue, and I don’t think a drug will ever solve the problem anyway.

 Fatigue and Your Teeth

-So, how can your teeth be a cause of your fatigue and lack of energy?
+So how can your teeth be a cause of your fatigue and lack of energy?
 Let’s start with an example—a woman who had experienced CFS for 12 years.
-This case study was reported in the International Center for Nutritional Research.
+This case study was reported by the International Center for Nutritional Research.

 This woman presented to Dr. Gerald H. Smith with a tooth that had an old root canal that was infected.
 This same tooth had two small mercury fillings.
-In addition, galvanic currents, due to various metals in the mouth including aluminum and platinum, were creating electrical currents strong enough to interfere with the brain’s electrical impulses.
+In addition, various metals in the mouth (including aluminum and platinum) were creating electrical currents strong enough to interfere with the brain’s electrical impulses.
 She also had bite and cranial bone problems.

 The doctor removed the tooth, restored her bite, and put her on a program to address the heavy metals in her body and boost her immune system.
 Three weeks later she reported “having more energy than she knew what to do with.”